 Funds to assist the community!

-Sienna's Community Funds refer to two separate (2) funding entities: the Sienna Plantation Community Services Foundation (SPCSF) and the Community Enhancement Funds (CEF).
+Sienna's Community Funds refer to two separate (2) funding entities: the Sienna Community Services Foundation (SCSF) and the Community Enhancement Funds (CEF).

 What is SPCSF?